Skip to content

 Their Lowe’s kitchen plan was very similar to the kitchen they Had.
 And it used the available space very poorly.

 This shouldn’t be surprising since the Lowe’s designer was just doing as he was directed.
 He wasn’t bringing any design expertise to their kitchen.
 The customers were slightly skeptical of the initial design I came up with for their space, it didn’t have a few of the components that they thought that they wanted.
 However, the design I recommended was more spacious.
-It also offered better functionality and more cabinetry and countertops.
-It only took a few days examining the new design for them to warm up to the changes.
-They were saving money and getting more — Main Line Kitchen Design’s price was also about 15% less than the sale priced cabinetry from Lowes!
+It also offered better functionality and more cabinetry and more countertops.
+It only took a few days examining the new design for them to warm up to the changes and understand why it was so much better.
+Best of all they were saving money and getting more — Main Line Kitchen Design’s price was also about 15% less for cabinetry than the sale kitchen at Lowe’s!

 Our customer’s kitchen is now complete.